Machine Learning with Physics Knowledge for Prediction: A Survey: Data-Driven Priors from Experiments

 Instead of predicting latent inputs, hypernetworks can be used to predict the weights of the common PINN.
-For example, HyperPINN~\citep{BelbutePeres2021} trains a hypernetwork that takes the parameters of a given class of PDEs (e.g. Burger's equation) as input and outputs the parameters of a PINN.
+For example, HyperPINN~\citep{BelbutePeres2021} trains a hypernetwork that takes the parameters of a given class of PDEs (e.g., Burger's equation) as input and outputs the parameters of a PINN.
 To reduce the number of the parameters of the PINN, Hyper-LR-PINNs~\citep{Cho2023} restrict the weight matrices of the neural network to be low-rank, parameterized by the matrices of an SVD decomposition, that is, the weight matrix of layer $i$ is given by $\mathbf{W}_i=\mathbf{U}_i \boldsymbol{\Sigma}_i \mathbf{V}_i^\top$, with rectangular matrices $\mathbf{U}_i$ and $\mathbf{V}_i$, and a diagonal matrix $\boldsymbol{\Sigma}_i$.
 During offline pre-training, $\mathbf{U}$ and $\mathbf{V}$ are optimized directly along with the hypernetwork that predicts the elements of $\boldsymbol{\Sigma}$.
 During deployment, only the diagonal elements are optimized, using the hypernetwork for predicting their initial values.
+An alternative way to reduce the number of environment-specific parameters was proposed by \citet{Kirchmeyer22}.
+Their method, CoDA, learns shared nominal parameters of the dynamics model along with a shared linear projection matrix that maps environment-specific low-dimensional parameters to an offset for the nominal parameters.
+By penalizing the $\ell_1$ or $\ell_2$ norms of the projection matrix and the environment-specific parameters, CoDA aims to concentrate the resulting offset parameters around the nominal parameters for faster optimization during deployment.

 While the aforementioned methods were targeted towards a specific type of PDEs, some approaches aim to learn even more general networks.
 LEADS \citep{Yin2021} learns a dynamics model, where the dynamics may also change over time.
 The model predicts the state derivatives and decomposes them into shared and environment-specific components.
 It is trained by minimizing the squared error between predicted derivatives and targets, with an additional convex regularizer penalizing the complexity of the environment-specific terms.
-Different regularizers are proposed for the linear and nonlinear case, based on sample complexity analysis
+Different regularizers are proposed for the linear and nonlinear cases, based on sample complexity analysis